Sid-V/global_hotkey_spotify/README.md

 ## Hotkeys usable
 You can use either 0, 1 or a maximum of 2 modifiers.
-Modifiers are CTRL, ALT, CMD (on mac), SHIFT The hotkeys you can use are all digits, all letters and the following special characters
+Modifiers are CTRL, ALT, CMD (on mac), SHIFT The hotkeys you can use are
+- ALL DIGITS
+- ALL LETTERS
+- The following special chars:-
 - "-"
 - "="
 - "/"